ewe2/ewe2.ninja/source/content/_beatlemania.md

 And thus it proved to be.
 The Beatles didn't just influence me musically, they've been a well of inspiration for a couple of generations now, including many other of my favourite musicians, and they don't all necessarily sound like their influence either.
-Speaking strictly as a bassplayer, there are a lot of useful melodic tricks you can pick up from McCartney.
+Speaking strictly as a bass player, there are a lot of useful melodic tricks you can pick up from McCartney.
 One of the most subtle is how the bass relates to the main melody.
 It's the key thing I think about once the rhythm is accounted for.
 If you're lucky the two go together naturally but sometimes you have to think a bit